ricklamers/reflection-repro-vastai/README.md

 - If you encounter any issues with template filling, check the `templatefill.py` script and ensure all required environment variables are set.
 - For any connection issues, verify that the remote server details in `manage.sh` are correct and that you have proper SSH access.

+## Training from scratch

+Glaive AI has provided details about training the model from scratch (they have published the datasets and training script).

+Details about that can be found [here](https://github.com/glaive-ai/reflection_training_scripts).
+It is considered out of scope for this repo.